The QBO, the annual cycle, and their interactions: Isolating periodic modes with Koopman analysis: Koopman methods: Theory and application

 Associated with dynamical systems are scalar functions $g$ called \textit{observables} that take the state space as their domain.
 For example, a possible $g$ for the state space of the climate system would be the function that computes or ``observes'' the mean temperature of the atmosphere.
 Then $g(x_t)$ would be the mean temperature at time $t$.

-The \textit{Koopman operator} $K^s$ describes the evolution of a dynamical system $\{x_t\}_{t \in \mathbb{R}}$ by the action on observables of the system:
+The \textit{Koopman operator} $K^s$ describes the evolution of the state of a dynamical system $\{x_t\}_{t \in \mathbb{R}}$ by the action on observables of the system:

 In our example, $K^sg$ maps the observation of mean atmosphere temperature forward by time $s$.
-By inspection, one can see that the operator $K^s$ is linear when acting on observables (or functions) even when the dynamics $\varphi$ are nonlinear.
-For a wide class of systems of interest — i.e., those with an invariant probability measure (see \citet{das_reproducing_2021} for a precise statement) — there is an alternative formulation of $K^s$ by a skew-adjoint linear operator $V$ which is called the \textit{Koopman generator} that is analogous to a derivative.
+The operator $K^s$ is linear on the space of observables (or functions of the state) even when the dynamics $\varphi$ are nonlinear.
+For a wide class of systems of interest — i.e., those with an invariant probability measure (see \citet{dasReproducingKernelHilbert2021} for a precise statement) — there is an alternative formulation of $K^s$ by a skew-adjoint linear operator $V$, which is called the \textit{Koopman generator}, that is analogous to a derivative.

-Here, eq. (\ref{eq:twoa}) defines the action of $V$ onto the function $g$, and eq. (\ref{eq:twob}) shows how $V$ generates the Koopman operator $K^t$.
+where the exponential of an operator is defined using the series form for $e$, i.e., $e^A = \sum_k \frac{1}{k!}A^k$.Here, eq. (\ref{eq:twoa}) defines the action of $V$ onto the function $g$, and eq. (\ref{eq:twob}) shows how $V$ generates the Koopman operator $K^t$.

-This formulation allows a spectral decomposition of $V$ to serve as coherent feature extraction for dynamical systems through the eigenproblem:
+This formulation allows a spectral decomposition of $V$ to serve as coherent feature extraction for dynamical systems through the eigenproblem:16

 where the eigenfunctions $\zeta_k$ evolve predictably according to the eigenfrequency $\omega_k$.
-As such, the eigenfunctions $\zeta_k$ are quasi-periodic modes that capture the evolution operator.
+As $V$ is a skew-adjoint operator in this setting (where there is a invariant probability measure), all $\omega_k$ will be purely imaginary.
+As such, the eigenfunctions $\zeta_k$ are periodic modes that capture the evolution operator.
 If the evolution of the full system (or a particular feature of interest) is well described by a reasonably small set of eigenfunctions $\zeta_k$, then there is an efficient representation of the dynamics that is inherently predictable.

 The Koopman formalism also allows for eigenfrequency-eigenfunction generation given already known eigenfunctions.
 Suppose that you have eigenfrequencies $\alpha$ and $\beta$ which correspond to the eigenfunctions $a$ and $b$.
-Then there will also be an eigenpair with eigenfrequency $\alpha + \beta$ and eigenfunction $ab$.
+Then there will also be an eigenpair with eigenfrequency $i(\alpha + \beta)$ and eigenfunction $ab$ \citep{reedMethodsModernMathematical1972},